 |IMPLIED TERMS & WARRANTIES – 3 YEAR LIMITED WARRANTY

-The Warranty refer to the entire work done, i.e. all materials, labour work and treatment.
-It is only valid for procedures that were done in our clinic.
+The Warranty refers to the entire work done, i.e. all materials, labour work/our own services and treatment EXCEPT LAB RELATED FEES.
+It is only valid for procedures that we’ve done in our clinic.
 Costs arising from work done in other dental offices are not covered under our warranty.
 The warranty of any of our treatment is only valid if our dentist completes the full work.
 If a problem arises during the 3 years warranty period, the patient has to contact the clinic as soon as the problem arises.

 6 Restorative dental treatments as provided by the Company are permanent and recommended as the most appropriate method of dental treatment at the time of the Patient’s consultation.
 If for any reasons including financial reasons the Patient is not able to have the recommended treatment as presented by the Company and opts for a treatment regime which is assessed by the Company in its absolute discretion as less than optimal including but not limited to a short-term fix, patchwork or any other temporary measures until definitive treatment is provided then any limited warranties provided by the Company under any Sales Contract will not take effect.